Zerron21/ACB-Auxilirator/README.md

 :: Optional, Set the name of the subfolder containing the game specific bgm files.
-:: If empty, $BGM_PATH will use the "Documents\BGM" as the files location. set GAME="Persona5Royal"
+:: If empty, $BGM_PATH will use the "Documents\BGM" as the files location.
+:: set GAME="Persona5Royal"

-:: Set the "sound" folder location relative to the script, usually $SOUND_PATH="sound" for aemulus. set SOUND_PATH="sound"
+:: Set the "sound" folder location relative to the script, $SOUND_PATH="sound" for aemulus.
+:: This will be searched for a BGM folder that contains the audio files, e.g. %sound%\bgm\audio.adx.
+:: No need to include BASE for 2022 releases since it'll be add automatically based on PLATFORM. set SOUND_PATH="sound"

 :: Creates an "Ignore.aem" file that prevents aemulus from copying loose files into the mod output.